 Prior to accepting his position in Granbury, Kirk held the same position in Red Oak ISD and Terrell ISD where his students and ensembles were also successful at drumline and percussion ensemble contests, including sweeping all captions winning their category at the Crowley Drumline Contest.
 He also held the Percussion Caption Head position for the Bluestars Drum and Bugle Corps for the 2004 DCI season.

 Mr. Kirk earned a Master of Music Performance degree from Texas Christian University (2009) and has a Bachelors of Music Education degree All-Level Certificate from Midwestern State University (2000).
 While at MSU he was awarded the Didzun Music Honors Instrumental Dept. Award (outstanding instrumentalist) and the Haddon Award for Outstanding Band member.
-Teachers/educators through the years include Dr. Brian West, Dr. Richard Gipson, Joey Carter, Paul Rennick, Drew Lang, Mickey Hartzog, Robert Lazenbery, Robert Poulin, Denny Jones, and Alan Black.
+Teachers/educators through the years include Dr. Brian West, Dr. Richard Gipson, Joey Carter, Paul Rennick, Mickey Hartzog, Robert Lazenbery, Robert Poulin, Denny Jones, and Alan Black.

 In addition to teaching, Tahlequah enjoys an active schedule as a clinician, adjudicator, arranger, and freelance percussionist in the Dallas/Ft.
 Worth area.
 Mr. Kirk has performed across the United States, China, and Mexico.
-He was a member of the Wichita Falls Symphony Orchestra, TCU Symphony Orchestra, TCU Wind Symphony, Tarleton State University Percussion Ensemble concerts (Faculty Ensembles), and was a very loyal founding member of the Lonestar Drum & Bugle Corps (7 years) as drum captain and drum major.
+He was a member of the Wichita Falls Symphony Orchestra, TCU Symphony Orchestra, TCU Wind Symphony, Tarleton State University Percussion Faculty Ensembles, and was a very loyal founding member of the Lonestar Drum & Bugle Corps (7 years) as drum captain and drum major.
 Tahlequah was a member of a featured percussion quartet performing David Gillingham’s “Concertino for Percussion and Wind Ensemble” in Carnegie Hall with the TSU Wind Ensemble.
 He has shared the stage with Bob Becker (NEXUS Percussion Group member), Casting Crowns, Avalon, Selah, Natalie Grant, and Denver and the Mile High Orchestra.
 Kirk has performed with local DFW community symphony orchestras.
 While attending MSU he was a member of the wind ensemble, community bands, steel bands, percussion ensembles and jazz bands.
-He very proudly performed with the TCU Percussion Orchestra at the 2008 (Austin, TX) Percussive Arts International Convention after they won the PAS College percussion ensemble “Call for Tapes”.
+Tahlequah very proudly performed with the TCU Percussion Orchestra at the 2008 (Austin, TX) Percussive Arts International Convention after they won the PAS College percussion ensemble “Call for Tapes”.

 Tahlequah’s playing can be heard on the commercially-available, critically-acclaimed TCU Percussion Ensemble CD “Escape Velocity” (2009), drumset on Curt Coffey’s album “Lose Myself” (2011), Gary Brumley w/Grace Community Church album “Songs of Grace” (2007), and Phil Brumley Band’s EP “Listen” (2004).